The Kissing Booth 3: Plot

 Unaware that Noah saw her acceptance letter to Berkeley, Elle goes to find him at their spot.
 Worried she is only going to Harvard for him and that she will regret it, Noah breaks up with her.
 Heartbroken, Elle misses a bucket list with Lee to play Dance Dance Revolution.
 Arguing, Lee tells her that he has never mattered to her compared to Noah, while she tells him to grow up and that all of her decisions this summer have been about trying to make everybody else happy.

 Noah and Lee's mother tells Elle she should start thinking about what she wants to do and choose a college based on that.
 Chloe and Elle talk about Noah while saying goodbye, with Rachel eavesdropping on their conversation.
 Having seen the issues Elle and Noah's relationship had, Rachel breaks up with Lee, though she hopes they will someday reunite.

 Acknowledging how happy Brad is around her, Elle eventually understands and accepts Linda, reconciling with her father.
 Marco apologizes to her and they say their farewells amicably before she makes up with Lee.
 Elle realizes that she has spent so long maintaining her relationships with Noah and Lee that she has not worked out what makes her happy.
 Elle applies to University of Southern California to study game design.
 Inspired by her, Noah and Lee's mom decides not to sell the beach house.

-Six years later, Elle is developing her own game.
+Six years later, Elle is developing her own game and is back in town.
 She and Lee remain best friends, visiting the fated Kissing Booth at the Charity Fair and Carnival.
 Additionally, Lee and Rachel got back together and became engaged after college.
 Elle sees Noah for (presumably) the first time since their breakup there, where he reveals he has job offers at law firms in both LA and NYC.
 Noah suggests going on a motorcycle ride when he is back in town and Elle agrees.
-They part ways, but not before looking back at each other suggesting a rekindle of their former relationship.
+They part ways, but not before looking back at each other, suggesting a rekindle of their former relationship.

-Elle and Noah ride down the coastline in California on their motorcycles, laughing and having fun.